wasswarichard/jwt-nestjs-postgresql-sequelize-docker/README.md

 # NestJS Authentication Application with JWT

 This is a NestJS application that provides a basic authentication system.
-The application exposes a few endpoints for user registration, login, token refresh, and token invalidation.
+The application exposes a few endpoints for user registration, login, users and posts.

-The application uses PostgreSQL for user data persistence, and Redis for storing refresh token data.
+The application uses PostgreSQL for user data persistence.
 JWT is used for authentication and token generation.

 ## Prerequisites